Rammina/chingu-voyage-sprint-3/sprint3_personal_opinions.md

 <br>

 - Even if we did fail to achieve MVP status in 3 weeks, it's not too bad for me personally.
 The main purpose of the Chingu Voyage is to learn from others and gain experience working on a team.
 Personally, I think I learned a lot just from the 3 Sprints we've been through and I think we can learn more from each other in the coming 3 weeks.
-- However, that doesn't mean I am okay with not finishing the application by the deadline.
-I would get very frustrated, so I definitely prefer if we managed to complete the application.